hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/NoSQL Explorer.md

 ![](img/9.png)

-* *Collection* : Select the Collection into which you want to insert a document.
 * *Document* : Add the document you want to insert into the *Document* field.
   * If the document you supply does not have an \_id field, mongo will create one for you.
   * If the document you supply does have an \_id field and it is already in use within the Collection the insert will fail.